Euphrasiologist/refer/README.md

                               - [-b] flag. is a book
                               - [-e] flag. use an editor to add an entry
-                              - [-s] option. provide a string as an arg rc remove <keywords>      - remove an entry from the database rc edit [-a <keywords>]   - edit/remove an entry in the database
+                              - [-s] option. provide a string as an arg rc edit [-a <keywords>]   - edit/remove an entry in the database
                               - [-a] flag. select from all entries rc status                 - some stats on the database.
 Mainly for